tulika1508/digit_recognizer/README.md

 Image of digits ranging from 1-9 has a size of 28X28 pixel.

 Use of resnet architectures increase the accuracy of the model further.Resnet-18,34 or 50 can be used to further enhance the model.
+Here I have used Resnet-18 to increase the accuracy to 0.99.